 If, for any reason, you do not wish to participate in our service any longer, simply log in to the members' area and go to your account profile.
 A Cancel Subscription button is there and will be effective immediately once pressed.

 We sell credit spreads that are either bullish or bearish in nature, depending on our forecast and how we structure the positions.
 If the conditions are right, we will pair the opened credit spreads with another credit spread to form an iron condor.
 This creates a trading range in which the underlying security can safely move.
+Sometimes we may use other strategies such as long calls or puts and straddles.

 We currently open up to three iron condor positions with the SPY, DIA and IWM.
 One could follow just one or two positions but equally allocating to all three would best diversify the risk of capital.
+We reserve the right to open additional trades on each position to take advantage of trade opportunities that may not have been initially present.
+This is to increase profits and maximize returns on existing positions.
+This may require additional capital to execute.

 Everyone's situation is different and this is something you'll need to figure out for yourself.
 Some of our members started trading with $10,000 or $20,000, earning $1000 to $2000 per month.
 Any trading amount less than $5000 may result in noticeably reduced returns due to broker commissions.
 Be sure that you DO NOT trade with your entire portfolio and NEVER put everything in one basket.
+Sometimes we may only be able to open one trade in a monthly cycle or more trades than usual.
+It all depends on the market.

 Standard options cycles expire on the third Friday of each month.
 We may begin opening the next month's trades as soon as the week after expiration.
 This mostly depends on the market conditions at the time so there is no set day or time to anticipate a trade.
 We look for the best trade opportunity for our members to put the odds in our favor for a profitable trade.